AdonisAlgos/tech264-test-git/README.md

 2. Navigated to **Account** > **Settings** > **SSH and GPG keys** and **delete** the SSH key.
 3. Locally we cd ~/.ssh and delete the newlly created ssh key pair.

-### Use a pre-existing repo, and switch it over to use SSH keys
+### Generate an SSH key, use a pre-existing repo to switch over to use an SSH connection.

 1. We generate a new SSH key pair and sore them as `tech264-adonis-github-key`.
 2. We publish the publib ssh key on GitHUb within the **SSH and GPG keys** section on Github.